 After the Methodists, who refrained from investing in companies that worked against their religious beliefs, the Quakers enhanced the concept of impact investing further in 1898.

 The group pledged to avoid investing its funds in warfare and the slave trade.
-They based their investments on their moral values, which is known today as the social and ethical quotient of impact investing.
+They based their investments on their moral values, which are known today as the social and ethical quotient of impact investing.

 Similarly, in 1928, another group from Boston created the first impact investing fund, similar to the ones we have today.
 This fund worked to invest their investors’ money into profitable ventures while avoiding companies involved in practices related to alcohol, tobacco, weapons, and the sex trade.

 While all these operations were taken up on a small scale initially, they became more popular after the Vietnam War protests.
 Eventually, such investment opportunities aligning with the investor’s preferences and concerns about society became common.

 Fast forward to the modern era; the concept has evolved under the umbrella of ESG trends.